-Polish retail-sales growth slowed in April for a third month as expansion eased pace in the European Union’s largest eastern member, bolstering arguments for the central bank to refrain from raising borrowing costs.
+Polish retail-sales growth slowed in April for a third month as expansion lost pace in the European Union’s largest eastern member, bolstering arguments for the central bank to refrain from raising borrowing costs.

 Sales advanced 5.5 percent from a year earlier, compared with a 10.7 percent increase in March, the Central Statistical Office in Warsaw said today.
 The figure compares with a 9.3 percent median estimate of 26 economists surveyed by Bloomberg.
 Retail sales fell 2.4 percent from the previous month.